mailmegauravtomar/DataScience/LoanPredictionProblem/readme.md

 In this solution we have used Logistic Regression Alogrithm.

-We'll udpate the solution after trying with aother algorithms.
+We'll udpate the solution after trying with other algorithms.